Back to blog

 Hi [Team],

-Just wanted to send a quick reminder that we have a project proposal due next Monday, October 12th.
-The proposal is due at 11:59 pm EST.
+Just a quick reminder that the project proposal is due on Monday, October 14th, 2024, by 11:59 pm EST.

-We'll be presenting the proposal to the client on Tuesday, October 13th therefore, it is very important that the proposal is completed and submitted on time.
+We'll present the proposal to the client on Tuesday, October 15th, 2024.
+It is important to complete and submit the proposal on time.

 Kindly come prepared with any questions or concerns that you may have about the project to avoid a missed deadline.